learn-co-curriculum/dsc-lambda-functions/README.md

-## A General Approach to Writing [Data Transformation] Functions
+## A general approach to writing [Data Transformation] Functions

 Above, we've covered a lot of the syntax of lambda functions, but the thought process for writing these complex transformations was not transparent.
 Let's take a minute to discuss some approaches to tackling these problems.

-## Experiment and Solve for Individual Cases First
+## Experiment and solve for individual cases first

 Before trying to write a function to apply to an entire series, it's typically easier to attempt to solve for an individual case.
 For example, if we're trying to determine the number of words in a review, we can try and do this for a single review first.